Services and Resources

 We offer financial assistance for eligible properties to receive environmental site assessment reports.
 Projects must demonstrate financial need and community benefit.
 Please give us a call to find out if your project is eligible.
 Applications are accepted on a rolling basis.

-The Portland Bureau of Transportation (PBOT) throught the Portland in the Streets program issues permits to place combined publication boxes in Portland's street space.
+The Portland Bureau of Transportation (PBOT), through the Portland in the Streets program, issues permits to place combined publication boxes in Portland's street space.
 Combined publication boxes display several publications (newspapers, magazines, etc.) in one location.

 If you have a project that benefits your community and the environment, you can apply for a Community Watershed Stewardship Program (CWSP) grant of up to $12,000.
-The two-page pre-application for projects is due by 4 p.m. on the first Friday of February each year.
+The two-page pre-application for projects is due January 6, 2023, by 4 p.m.

 The Portland Bureau of Transportation (PBOT) provides four types of parking permits for people with disabilities based on their needs.
 Each type is outlined below, along with the application.
 Applicants must have a valid Americans with Disabilities Act (ADA) placard to apply.

-The Down Payment Assistance Loan is designed with favorable terms to help first-time homebuyers purchase a home in Portland’s Interstate Corridor and Lents Town Center Urban Renewal Areas.
-The Down Payment Assistance Loan is a second mortgage loan funded by the Portland Housing Bureau.
+The Down Payment Assistance Loan is designed with favorable terms to help first-time homebuyers purchase a home within the city limits of Portland.
+The Down Payment Assistance Loan is a second mortgage loan funded by the Portland Housing Bureau (PHB).

 To get a 1200-Z or 1200-A general NPDES stormwater discharge permit for an industrial site in City limits, start here.
 We receive and process applications for general stormwater permits.
 The City is the authorized agent for the Oregon Department of Environmental Quality (DEQ).

-Applications for exemption, waiver, and free assessments for new construction or other special circumstances
+Application for exemptions for new construction or other special circumstances.

 The Community Watershed Stewardship Program provides funding for native plants that benefit water quality and the watershed.
 Gift certificates from Bosky Dell Native Nursery are available to community groups or individuals planning to improve community spaces.
 Applications accepted year-round.

-For activities that make more noise than our Noise Code allows, or if your construction project takes place outside permitted construction hours, then you will need a noise variance.
+For activities that make more noise than the Noise Code allows, or if your construction project takes place outside permitted construction hours, then you will need a noise variance.

 The Portland Bureau of Transportation (PBOT) issues PARK(ing) Day permits to allow residents, designers, businesses, students, community organizations and artists to temporarily transform parking spaces into public spaces.
 This international event takes place the third Friday in September.

-Steps to prepare for and submit an application for a grant from the Portland Clean Energy Community Benefits Fund (PCEF).
+Follow the steps below to apply for a grant from the Portland Clean Energy Community Benefits Fund (PCEF).

 The Portland Bureau of Transportation (PBOT) encourages people to create new public space by closing a portion of the street to vehicles.
 Pedestrian plazas may occur on any street type that is next to or in close proximity to a partnering business or organization.